 For the last 30 years, I have lived and worked in foreign countries such as Hong Kong, Thailand, China, and Vietnam.
-For my entire adult life and working career, I have been an ex-pat or expatriate.
+I have been an ex-pat or expatriate for my entire adult life and working career.

 As an ex-pat, there are things you miss out on from your home country, family events, and other life-important events.
 As an ex-pat, sometimes you can feel like an outsider in your host country, and life can be lonely as you are away from family and friends.

-It may not always be easy to find friends and a support system in your ex-pat location, and you may miss out on essential services that are easy for you to get at home but almost impossible in your host country.
-Here are 7 real-life examples and thoughts on why being an ex-pat can sometimes be difficult.
+Finding friends and a support system in your ex-pat location may not always be easy, and you may miss out on essential services that are easy for you to get at home but almost impossible in your host country.

-7 Real-Life Examples Why Being An Expat Can Be So Hard
+7 Real-Life Examples of Why Being An Expat Can Be So Hard

-One of the hardest things about being an ex-pat is that you are away from your family.; this is really hard if you have a family that is extremely close and does a lot together.
+One of the hardest things about being an ex-pat is that you are away from your family.; this is hard if you have a family that is exceptionally close and does a lot together.
 As an ex-pat, you will miss out on some important family events.

 As I look back on being an ex-pat, there are many family vacations, funerals, birthdays, weddings, and family reunions that I could not attend.
-The truth is that as an expert, you will miss out on a lot of these things as it may be too hard, costly, or difficult to be able to come home for every single one of these family events.
+The truth is that as an expert, you will miss out on many of these things as it may be too complicated, costly, or difficult to come home for every single one of these family events.